Mensire/alx-higher_level_programming/0x00-python-hello_world/README.md

         followed by a new line
     You are not allowed to cast number to string
     You have to use the new print formatting tips (with .format(...))
+5. Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

+    You can find the source code here
+    The output of the program should be:
+        3 times the value of str
+        followed by a new line
+        followed by the 9 first characters of str followed by a new line
+    You are not allowed to use any loops or conditional statement Your program should be maximum 5 lines long
+6. Complete this source code to print Welcome to Holberton School!

+    You can find the source code here
+    You are not allowed to use any loops or conditional statements.
+    You have to use the variables str1 and str2 in your new line of code Your program should be exactly 5 lines long